helix-iot/helix-sandbox/docs/cygnus_historical_storage.md

 ```
 The `sth_pressure_control` will hold collections with the historical data record got from the device.

-You can use MongoDB Compass to view historical data https://www.mongodb.com/products/compass
+You can use MongoDB Compass to view historical data.
+Try https://www.mongodb.com/products/compass